Code-Institute-Submissions/p3-riddle-game/README.md

 - Create requirements.txt
 - Create run.py
 - Get Flask app up and running
+- Create players.json
+- Experiment with reading and writing json
 - Create test.py
 - Write a test in test.py
 - Write the code to pass the test in run.py